RuvenBaumgart/Fintech_REST_Api/docs/rest_api.md

   * get all customers of the banking system by secondname with address
   * and allow to sort the result (default by firstname)

-* GET /api/customers?tag=rating
+* GET /api/customers/grouped?grouped=groupedBy
-  * List all customers with name grouped by their current rating class
+  * List all customers with name and  grouped by their current rating class

 * POST /api/customers/
   * create a new customer wit firstname, secondname, date of birth, address and rating.